Owner Occupied Rehabilitation Program

 Program Overview

-The County has helped low and moderate income homeowners renovate their homes through emergency repair loans and deferred payment loan programs.
+The County has helped low and moderate income homeowners (up to 80% Area Median Income (AMI)) renovate their homes through emergency repair loans and deferred payment loan programs.
 The purpose of the Housing Rehabilitation Program is to bring owner-occupied dwellings up to local and state building codes and to provide more livable and suitable environment for the homeowners, increase property values, and serve as a catalyst for neighborhood revitalization.

 Program Loans